-Very smart and kind, they know popular songs from many countries.
-By paying attention to how a tourist speaks, they identify where he or she comes from.
-Then, they sing a popular song from the tourist’s country.
-For this reason, the children are sometimes called singing kids of the Nile.
+The kids use rudimentary mini boats.
+Intelligent and kind, they know popular songs from a lot of countries.
+By paying attention to how a tourist speaks, they spot his or her origin.
+Next, they sing a piece of popular music from the tourist’s land.
+For this reason, people call them “the singing kids of the Nile.”